TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Parameterise other aspects such as font-size, typeface, varient colours, flexbox spacing. `
   * Create min version of css.

-* New FE Library
+* Extensions to new FE Library
   * Add client ID, client version & connections # to initial "ready for content" msg from client->NR
   * Add handling for `_ui.components[n].slots` where slots is an object of named slots with the special name of `default` for the default slot (default must be handled first since it overwrites all existing slots)
   * Option for a pop-over notification to manually reconnect the websocket.
   * Add check to uibuilder.module.js to prevent adding of multiple entries with same ID
   * Add HTML loader capability to _ui handling (see html-loader web component)

-* Old FE library
+* Updates to old FE library
   * Add client ID, client version & connections # to initial "ready for content" msg from client->NR
   * Add `msg._ui` processing if possible.
   * Build in socket.io client (as for new fe)

-* uibuilder node
+* Updates to uibuilder node
   * Ensure that uibRoot is set to a project folder if projects in use.
 See [PR#47](https://github.com/TotallyInformation/node-red-contrib-uibuilder/pull/47) and [Issue #44](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues/44)
   * Client connect msg: on port#2 doesn't need server version.
 Should have client version.
 Also remove server timestamp.
   * Client connect msg to client doesnt need ip, clientid, connections